 Shingles pain, also known as postherpetic neuralgia, is the most common complication and affects nerve fibers and the skin at the site of the outbreak.

 Nerve fibers damaged by shingles can’t communicate clearly with your brain.
 Instead, the nerve messages become confused and exaggerated.
 This causes chronic, often excruciating pain that can last for months to years.

 The symptoms associated with postherpetic neuralgia are usually localized to the area where the rash occurred and may include:

 These symptoms all occur after the rash has healed and your skin appears clear.

-With combined electrochemical therapy (CET), our medical staff injects Pharmaceutical Grade Nutrient Blend to block the nerve pain and applies carefully controlled electrical signals to the affected region which targets and helps soothe the damaged nerves.
+With Nerve Regenerating Therapy (NRT), our medical staff injects Pharmaceutical Grade Nutrient Blend to block the nerve pain and applies carefully controlled electrical signals to the affected region which targets and helps soothe the damaged nerves.
 It’s essentially painless other than a slight pinch with the injection and takes just a few minutes to perform.

 NRT has a high efficacy rate, providing significant relief for 87% of patients who undergo the therapy.